fmeringdal/nettu-scheduler/README.md

 ## Todos

-- Maybe repos dont need to be arc ?
-Maybe just use new method for collection ??
-- take another look at the way domain objects are ser- and deserialized into mongodb
 - remove option for end_ts and set max timestamp
 - setup the skeleton for rust integration tests (mongodb docker compose without volume)
+- take another look at the way domain objects are ser- and deserialized into mongodb
 - protect create account
 - reminders with webhook calls
 - account with alloweduseractions